 - 1. How is Julian's school different from a school that you attend or have attended?
 How is it similar? - 2.
 Why does Julian say that it's important for him to be with other students and teachers who are Deaf? - 3.
 How can teachers support students who are Deaf? - 4.
 How does Julian's family provide support for him?
 Why is signing so important in Julian's family? - 5.
-What is disability pride to Julian?
-How can students, teachers, and community members support disability pride? - 6.
+How does Julian talk about having pride in his identity?
+How can students, teachers, and community members support Deaf pride? - 6.
 What is one new thing that you learned from this video?